 It is the student's responsibility to obtain the correct forms from the website and complete it with the mentor.
 It must be signed by the student, the mentor, the graduate director, and the dean of The Graduate School.
-The Graduate School.
+The Graduate Student Services Coordinator will submit the completed form to The Graduate School.
 Students are advised to keep a copy of the Program of Study and to provide one to their mentor.

-Please see the Graduate Studies Bulletin at ( http://www.sc.edu/bulletin/grad/index.html ) for additional information related to the Program of Study and other degree requirements.
+Please see the Graduate Studies Bulletin at (http://bulletin.sc.edu) for additional information related to the Program of Study and other degree requirements.

-QUALIFICATION FOR THE DOCTORAL DEGREE ("Admission to Candidacy")
+QUALIFICATION FOR THE DOCTORAL DEGREE

+("Admission to Candidacy")